jeremiedecock/snippets/kubernetes/5.3.1_basic_auth_in_envoy/README.md

 That is the recurring trade-off of the Gateway API as it stands today: routing is standardised, everything around it is not.

+[`5.3.2_basic_auth_in_nginx`](../5.3.2_basic_auth_in_nginx/) is the way out of that trade-off for this particular feature: it does the same check in the application's own web server, with nothing but standard Kubernetes objects, and therefore runs unchanged behind any implementation — at a cost detailed there.

 ## How HTTP Basic auth works